Here’s what you can do to get involved

 If the space is accessible to the public you could include a memory tree or wall for people to write a short message on their ribbon before they hang it on the tree or add to your memory wall.
 The tree could be something as simple as hazel twigs in a pretty vase.
 For an outdoor space instead of the paper ribbon you could use 30 cm lengths of satin ribbon in pink or blue that could be tied together on a string line for example.

-- Let us know that you’ll be joining the initiative by filling out this form
+Let us know that you’ll be joining the initiative by filling out the form on the events page, here.

-If you know of a local yarn bombing or craft group perhaps they would like to get involved.
+If you know of a local yarn bombing or craft group perhaps they would like to get involved too.